jalberse/machine_checker/README.md

 problem is non-trivial.
 This program only verifies that a DFA M, given w, does or does not match the classification of w provided by the user.

-### TODO

-- Make a trello board
-- Unit tests for machine construction
-- Construct DFA from file
-	- Define input file format
-	- New DFA constructor
-	- Let user define the input file as an optional parameter
-- Run against a batch of examples/counter-examples to determine correctness
-	- User classification of examples
-	- Batch == store examples/read from file, I think
-- Equivalence testing with RegEx
-- Equivalence testing with other DFAs
-- Graphical interface
-- Context free grammars and deterministic pushdown automata?

 ### Further development

 #### Equivalence with Regular Expressions and other DFAs